This post may contain affiliate links. For more information, please read my disclosure policy.

 It’s more because it’s better to keep to a school day you can consistently get done, rather than attempting to create the perfect homeschool.
 You’ll burn out after 2 weeks.

 Figure out what your minimum school day is and begin there.
 It’s easier to slowly add a subject or two into your week rather than desperately dropping subjects because you ran out of time.

 For my family having a start time for the school day is essential.
 It’s a time that lets us know we need to put away the toys and games.
 It’s time to pull out math and start our schoolwork for the day.

 The start time doesn’t matter as much as knowing that it’s okay to spend an hour chatting with a friend on the phone at 8am.
 However at 9am it’s time to hang up and get to work.

 Don’t worry about the specific start time.
 Start at 7am, 9am, 1pm, or even at 7pm in the evening.
 It’s all good!
 Plan around your family’s natural rhythms, but do have a time each day for homeschooling.

 Have a Plan

 Know what you’re going to do before it’s time to sit down and teach your children.
 This doesn’t mean you need to create elaborate lesson plans.
-It could simply mean knowing that today you’ll touch on history, science, and the read aloud before teaching math, phonics, and handwriting.
+It could simply mean knowing that today you’ll touch on history, science, and the read-aloud before teaching math, phonics, and handwriting.

-It could also mean knowing that when the kids wake up feeling poorly and coughing, you’ll pull out the science DVDs for the kids to enjoy Bill Nye instead of struggling through a regularly school day.
+It could also mean knowing that when the kids wake up feeling poorly and coughing, you’ll pull out the science DVDs for the kids to enjoy Bill Nye instead of struggling through a regular school day.

 Have a plan in place before you begin the homeschool day.